 It might not be the cheapest option out there, but it’s super durable and covered by a lifetime warranty too (plus it looks amazing), so overall we think it’s definitely worth the investment.

-We thought we were mistaken when we first found this tent online – a nine-person tent with built-in LED lighting plus a fan?
+We thought we were mistaken when we first found this tent online – a nine-person tent (almost a 10-person tent) with built-in LED lighting plus a fan?
 Surely not…but no, there was no mistake.
 The Coleman Lighted Cabin Tent really does offer these exceptional home comforts.

 The fan is a nice touch too, as it not only keeps you cool but also keeps those pesky bugs at bay.
 There are also six large windows and a mesh roof if the fans just aren’t giving you enough breeze, although unfortunately there’s just one door.
 However, there are six storage pockets to keep things tidy, an E-port if you want to stay connected, and a room divider if you feel like you need some privacy.